 |Tempted for Ninh Binh?
 See Top 12 Amazing things to do in Ninh Binh Vietnam|

 Situated just 7 kilometers from Ninh Binh City, Trang An is a paradise of its own.
 Hollywood filmmakers knew this fact too when they chose Trang An to be one of the major filming sites of the blockbuster Kong: Skull Island.

-Before that, Trang An was recognized by UNCESCO in 2014 as a World’s Heritage of both culture and nature – also Vietnam’s very first mixed heritage.
-Indeed, the complex includes not only magnificent limestone mountains and green rivers, but also an impressive collection of ancient temples and pagodas.
+Before that, Trang An was recognized by UNESCO in 2014 as a World’s Heritage of both culture and nature – also Vietnam’s very first mixed heritage.
+Indeed, the complex includes not only magnificent limestone mountains and green rivers but also an impressive collection of ancient temples and pagodas.

 The whole complex of Trang An covers an area of 6,172 ha surrounded by a buffer zone of 6,268ha.
 There are three routes you can take to explore Trang An.